 Deutsche Bank and its foundations have a long tradition of delivering fast and efficient relief in case of natural disasters, as well as providing longer-term reconstruction support.
 Most recently, we joined emergency relief efforts in Japan and Sri Lanka.

 The refugee influx to Europe, especially to Germany, has brought challenges of successful integration.
 At the beginning of 2016, Deutsche Bank teamed up with a host of other companies under the umbrella of “Wir Zusammen” (“We together”), and pledged to engage 1,000 colleagues to serve as integration coaches for new arrivals over the next three years.
-A number of and programs were also extended to accommodate refugees.
+A number of Made for Good and Born to Be programs were also extended to accommodate refugees.
 Through the Wirkungsfonds (impact fund), we are strengthening social entrepreneurs that facilitate refugee integration.
 Beyond the initiatives in Germany, Deutsche Bank and its foundations are taking specific measures to assist the migrants also in other parts of the world.

 We cooperate with recognized cultural and academic partners to enhance the life in local communities and support state-of-the-art research.